-- Students must submit official GED scores - Students must submit official high school transcript up to the term last attended - SAT/ACT Scores - Students must satisfy the minimum SAT score of 380 on Evidence Based Reading and Writing and 360 on the Math section or ACT 12 English or 12 Reading, and ACT Math of 14. - 4.
-Freshmen with GED who would have graduated from high school more than five (5) years ago and have never attended college, or have fewer than 30 transferable semester hours.
+- Students must submit official high school transcript up to the term last attended - SAT/ACT Scores - Students must satisfy the minimum SAT score of 380 on Evidence Based Reading and Writing and 360 on the Math section or ACT 12 English or 12 Reading, and ACT Math of 14. - $4. \ \ Freshmen with GED who would have graduated from high school more than five (5) years ago and have never attended college, or have fewer than 30 transferable semester hours.$ - o GED - Students must submit official GED scores